creepinson/LWSL/README.md

 LWSL is an open source socket library made in Java.
 Everyone can contribute by making pull requests.
 If you have any issues / new features, present them in the issues tab.
+For a faster support, feel free to join my discord [here](https://discordapp.com/invite/dmr73XH).

 ## Usage
 **Project unfinished**